'Nauaya Gra Res' No US government records exist

 "A description of the site is not available.
 There are no records available regarding this site," the US says.

-One translation for Nauaya says it is a Nahuatl word referring to a second Indian Nation in Mexico, the Huichol.
+One translation for Nauaya says it is a Nahuatl word referring to another Indian Nation in Mexico, the Huichol.
 There are also listings on the web for Japanese military officers named Nauaya.
 The middle word 'Gra,' when translated from Polish, means 'Game.'
-'Res' often refers to reservation.
+'Res' often refers to the reservation.

 Although most of the records on the Manhattan Project and deadly uranium mining on western Navajoland are declassified now, the records on Nauaya Gras Res were purged.